Augmenting photometric redshift estimates using spectroscopic nearest neighbours: Model

 The complete architecture of our model is illustrated in Fig. \ref{fig:model}.
-Each node is a galaxy, whose inputs (e.g. the photometric measurements) are pre-processed through a MLP, before undergoing the message passing of Eq. (\ref{eq:EdgeConv}).
-In our work we restrict ourselves to the case of pairs of galaxies, so that the neighbourhood $\mathcal{N}(j)$ includes one galaxy only, and the aggregation function simply sums the features $\pmb{x}'_{1}+\pmb{x}'_{2}$.
+Each node is a galaxy, whose inputs (e.g. the photometric measurements) were pre-processed through an MLP before undergoing the message passing of Eq. (\ref{eq:EdgeConv}).
+We restricted ourselves to the case of galaxy pairs, so that the neighbourhood $\mathcal{N}(j)$ includes only one galaxy, and the aggregation function simply sums the features $\pmb{x}'_{1}+\pmb{x}'_{2}$.
 This model can be seen as a trivial version of EdgeConv \citep{Wang18}, where the adjacency matrix is a $2 \times 2$ matrix, with $0$ entries for diagonal elements and $1$ for the off-diagonal elements.
 Finally, the summed features undergo a last dense layer with a scalar output.
-All the activation functions are rectified linear units, with the exception of the final layer where we use a sigmoid, as to represent a probability for our classification task.
+All the activation functions are rectified linear units, with the exception of the final layer, where we used a sigmoid, to represent a probability for our classification task.

-We dub this classification model Nearest-z Network (NezNet).
+We call this classification model Nearest-z Network (NezNet).
 NezNet provides the probability for a pair of galaxies to be real neighbours.
-The loss function adopted to train NezNet is a standard binary cross entropy
+The loss function adopted to train NezNet is a standard binary cross entropy,

-where $p_i$ is the output probability of NezNet for each pair of galaxies, while $y_i={0,1}$ is the corresponding training label, and the sum is averaged over the mini-batch.
-To design our model we made use of the Spektral library\footnote{\url{https://graphneural.network}} \citep{Grattarola20}, where the EdgeConv layer is conveniently already implemented.
+where $p_i$ is the output probability of NezNet for each galaxy pair, while $y_i={0,1}$ is the corresponding training label, and the sum is averaged over the mini-batch.
+To design our model, we made use of the Spektral library\footnote{\url{https://graphneural.network}} \citep{Grattarola20}, where the EdgeConv layer is conveniently already implemented.